RECAPEM

 Principles of management of Tdp

-1. Immidiate defibrillation if patient has ongoing PMVT (unsynchronized initially started at 200 J biphasic).
+1. Immediate defibrillation if the patient has ongoing PMVT (unsynchronized initially started at 200 J biphasic).

 4. If despite all measures, Tdp recurs, first defibrilate it (as mentioned).
-Then employ following steps for prevention of Tdp recurrence including:
+Then employ the following steps for prevention of Tdp recurrence:

-• Make sure that patient has received adequate amount of magnesium. one may consider re-loading magnesium with 2-4 grams IV immidiately, if the patient was bolused with magnesium a few hours ago without an infusion.
+• One may consider re-loading Mg with 2-4 gr IV immediately if the patient was bolused with Mg a few hours ago without an infusion.

 • Target serum potasium level to > 4.5 mEq/L.

-• For some patients with baseline bradycardia, speeding up the heart rate with target HR > 100-110 bpm may seems reasonable except for few patients with some forms of congenital Tdp).
-This can be achieved by medical or electrical treatment.
+• For some patients with baseline bradycardia, speeding up the heart rate with a target HR > 100-110 bpm may seem reasonable except for a few patients with some forms of congenital Tdp).
+This can be achieved by medical or electrical treatment:

 • Transcutaneous pacing may work, but this is painful for conscious patients.